-To return the honey to it's original gooey state, simply put the container in bowl of hot tap water (not boiling or you may melt the container!).
-Or, put the honey in a microwave safe bowl and microwave it for about 15 - 20 seconds.
-It will magically return to it's golden liquid state!
+To return the honey to its original gooey state, simply put the container into a bowl of hot tap water (not boiling or you may melt the container!).
+Or, put the honey into a microwave safe bowl and microwave it for about 15 - 20 seconds.
+With either method, it will magically return to its golden liquid state!
 If your honey has crystalized, either of these options should suffice to fix hardened honey.
-Crystalized honey has a melting point of between 104 and 122 ?F (40 and 50 ?C), depending on its composition.
+Crystalized honey has a melting point of between 104° and 122°F (40° and 50°C), depending on its composition.

 How to use extra before your Honey goes bad?

 Did you know that honey can be used to keep sliced apples from turning brown.

 How long is Honey good for when prepared in a dish?